bensheldon/island94-jekyll/_posts/2021-12-09-i'm-burning-dude...-where-do-we-go-from-here.md

 ---
-title: I'm burning dude... where do we go from here?
+title: "I'm burning dude... where do we go from here?"
 date: 2021-12-09 17:41 PST
 published: true
 tags: